-Table 44: Tab "Configuration" - Menu "System Management" - "SNTP"
+Table 49: Tab "Configuration" - Menu "System Management" - "SNTP"

-Current Time and Da ate

-Parameters Default Descrip Description

-Current Time This field displays the current time if you open or

-refresh the menu.

-Current Date The field displays the current date if you open or

-refresh t he menu.

-Time and Date Setting

-Parameters Default Descrip

-Mode Manual Select this option if you want to manually set the time

-e for the system.

-the "Current Time" and

-"Current

-Date Enter the new date in the format day year format. ate in the format day//month/

-TT.MM.JJJJ

-Time Time Enter the new time in the format

-hour/minute/second.

-::

-Network Time • •

-Protocol Protocol · · · · · · · · · · · · · · · · · · ·

-NTP Server Public

-server.

-ntp0.fau.de -

-Europe

-ntps1-1.cs.tu-

-berlin.de -

-Europe

-Manual

-manually settings. -

-0.0.0.0 IP Enter the IP address of the

-NTP server in decimal-

-point notation.

-Domain Name Enter the domain address

-of the switch.

-Time Zone Enter the time difference between UTC ("Universal

-.000 Time Coordinated", formally GMT "Greenwich Mean

-+0000 Time") and the time zone in hh.mr e in hh.mm.
+Table 49: Tab "Configuration" - Menu "System Management" - "SNTP" Current Time and Date Parameters Default Description Current Time This field displays the current time if you open or refresh the menu. rrent time if you open or Current Date d displays the cur rent date if you open or Time and Date Setti ngs Parameters Default Descrip tion Mode Manual and date e for the system. ubmit] to display vant to manually set the time Date Enter the new d year format.
+TT.MM.JJJJ ate in the format day//month/ Time Enter the new ti hour/minute/sec me in the format cond.
+Network Time Select this option to use NTP ("Network Time Protocol Protocol") for the time service.
+NTP Server Public on if you want to use a public ntp0.fau.de - Europe ntps1-1.cs.tu- berlin.de - Europe Manual Select this option on if you want to use gs.
+0.0.0.0 IP Enter the IP address of the NTP server in decimal-point notation.
+Domain Name Enter the domain address of the switch.
+Time Zone Enter the time difference between UTC ("Universal Time Coordinated", formally GMT "Greenwich Mea +0000 Time") and the time zone in hh.mm.

-Table 44: Tab "Configuration" - Menu "System Management" - "SNTP"
+Table 49: Tab "Configuration" - Menu "System Management" - "SNTP"

-Daylight Saving Settings Parameters Default Description Enable State Disable Select "Disable" if you do not want to use daylight savings time.
+Daylight Saving Settings Default Description Disable Select "Disable" if you do not want to use daylight savings time.
 Enable Select "Enable" if you want to use daylight savings time.
-Start Date 1) Enter the date and time for the start of daylight savings if you have enabled this option.
+Enter the date and time for the start of daylight savings if you have enabled this option.
 The time is displayed in 24-hour format.
-End Date 2) Enter the date and time for the end of daylight savings if you have enabled this option.
+Enter the date and time for the end of daylight savings if you have enabled this option.
 The time is displayed in 24-hour format.
+Disable